MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 18. Select **Save**.

+	**Note:** When you attempt to save your org profile changes, you may receive an error statement that says: "Object reference not set to an instance of an object."
+This error appears intermittently for no known reason.
+We are troubleshooting it to try and resolve the issue.
+In the meantime, if you receive this message, simply continue on with the lab.
+Not being able to save the org profile changes that you made will not affect any future lab steps.

 19. At the top of the **Organization information** pane, note the message indicating the changes have been saved.
 Select the **X** in the top corner of the pane to close it.

 20. Back on the **Organization profile** tab, in the list of organization profile data, select **Release preferences**.  <br/>